 Fennel is great raw in salads (in fact, the ONE time in memory I’ve used this vegetable at home, I believe I made a raw fennel-dried apricot-poppy seed coleslaw to go with Thanksgiving dinner).
 When it’s raw, it has a crunchy texture and a mild to medium anise (licorice) flavor.
-I wanted to try deeply caramelizing it and combining it with some classic flavor pairings to create a savory tart.
+I wanted to try deeply caramelizing it and combining it with some classic flavor pairings to create a savory fennel and apple tart.

 For the pie crust, you’ll need to “blind bake” the shell a little bit.
 All that means is that you just have to put the crust in your tart pan and bake it for a few minutes before you add the filling.
 It’s a good idea to weigh the crust down during this step so that it doesn’t puff up and get mis-shapen.
 For this, you can use either fancy pie weights, or be cheap about it like me and buy an 80 cent bag of dry beans.
 I’ve been re-using these babies for 5 years and they work perfectly!